 A more subtle difference is the justification they give for their actions.
 By setting the rules in their legislative process, governments claim to actually have authority over the rules, while conscientious vigilantes only claim to be enforcing the laws of conscience.

 Finally, the most subtle one, is that a government doesn't distinguish between people who commit crimes out of malice and people who commit crimes earnestly believing they're doing the right thing.
 A conscientious vigilante will only apply retribution to the first case, while in the second case they will use at most the amount of force necessary to stop the crime and will express sympathy for the 'criminal'.

 There's a commonly raised emotional objection to vigilantism that you might be raising right now, which tends to go something like "you think you alone have the right to decide who lives and who dies?"
-Rather, everyone has the right to decide that; if I genuinely believe Alice murdered Bob, I must act on this knowledge even if I can't get a court to believe me (or the situation is too urgent).
+No "right" is needed to decide that; if I genuinely believe Alice murdered Bob, I must act on this knowledge even if I can't get a court to believe me (or the situation is too urgent).
 If I genuinely believe Alice is innocent, then I must help her escape even if everyone else is convinced she isn't.
 Moral behavior is objective; it does not depend on whether a court or a senate recognizes it.
-We all have to follow our consciences.
-And even if you don't believe that our consciences are infallible, you have to realize that any external authority is going off either their own conscience or just another authority.
+We all have conscience and even if you don't believe that conscience is infallible, you have to realize that any external authority is going off either their own conscience or just another authority.
 So in the end, all morality comes from conscience.
 That's why I say it's infallible: it's the only source there is.
 Nothing can trump it because there is nothing else.

-The only thing that most normal people in an Anarcho-Vigilantist society would use violence to punish would be actual crimes (theft, assault, etc).
-And the concept of punishing crimes with violence is anything but unique to Anarchy.
-It's just the timeless realization that criminals must be stopped to protect their victims.
-The only difference here is that there isn't a centralized authority that decides for everyone what counts as a crime and (through the threat of more violence of course) forces everyone to fund the enforcement of their ideas.
-Furthermore, any rational individual will realize that attempting to violently punish someone for something that shouldn't be violently punished is itself a crime, and so that person would be seen as a criminal to be stopped.
+The only thing that most normal people in an Anarcho-vigilantist society would use violence to punish would be actual crimes (theft, assault, etc).
+The difference is that in anarchy, there isn't a centralized authority that decides for everyone what counts as a crime and (through the threat of more violence of course) forces everyone to fund the enforcement of their ideas.
+Furthermore, attempting to violently punish someone for something that shouldn't be violently punished is itself a crime, and so that person would be seen as a criminal to be stopped.

 Who would actually do the punishing, though, you ask?
 Where would we get a sufficient mass of people who would reliably go out of their way to stop criminals, given that they're not being paid to do so?
 Simple: pay them to do so.
 You want someone else to protect you, you pay that person.
 It's called voluntary association and it has numerous benefits over forcing everyone to pay for an accept the "services" of one group:

 Competition.
-Since each group that offers law enforcement services stays in business by being employed instead of by forcefully extracting taxes, they'll have to do their best to make people want to employ them.
-That means anyone who tries to enforce bizarre laws that nobody wants enforced or use cruel and disproportionate punishments on the criminals they catch is likely to go out of business even without anyone fighting them.
-Similarly, they're forced to keep their prices low or all the customers will just hire a different agency.
+Since each market firm that offers law enforcement services could only stay in business by being employed instead of by forcefully extracting taxes, they'd have to do their best to make people want to employ them.
+That means anyone who tries to enforce bizarre laws that nobody wants enforced or use cruel and disproportionate punishments on the criminals they catch would be likely to go out of business even without anyone fighting them.
+Similarly, they would have to keep their prices low or all the customers would just hire a different agency.
 Police, on the other hand, won't face any consequences if a citizen they're supposed to protect is dissatisfied, but the employing government isn't.
 When the police abuse their power and hurt innocent people, the only mechanism to hold them accountable is through government courts... doesn't that seem like a poor incentive system?

 What about the poor?